BestTimesToVisit.com Logo

 attraction

 Watch the sun dip below the horizon, casting a golden glow over the ancient ruins of the Amman Citadel.
 The panoramic view of the city sprawling below is breathtaking, especially during the cooler months.
-Bring a picnic to enhance the experience and arrive an hour before sunset to secure a good spot.
+Bring a picnic for a truly memorable experience.

 Best time: September-May